dapr/samples/batch-file-processing/deployment.md

 ## Scripts

-For every powershell script mentioned below there is a [bash version](scripts-bash).
+For every powershell script mentioned below there is a bash version in scripts-bash folder.

 ## Set up Cluster